-Today – a sunny spring April day in Athens, 2017…I came across a controversial and, to me, distressing sight: two lads ‘begging’ for money to fund their onward travels.
+Picture this scenario: A sunny day in Athens at the start of spring 2017…I come across a controversial and, to me, distressing sight: two lads ‘begging’ for money to fund their onward travels.
 They were ‘beg packers’ who were ‘begpacking’, in essence.

-I’ve read about this phenomena (is it a recent one?) happening in Asia, and couldn’t really believe it: how would anyone have the gaul to ask total strangers to fund their travels?
-It smacked of ‘privilege’ to me and the begpacking phrase came to light (a phrase I’d never really understood to be honest; but in this instance I understand it as a phrase to distinguish otherwise ‘affluent’ young people who run out of money on their travels and just want others to give them some so they can continue).
+I’ve read about Begpacking – is it a recent phenomenon? – happening in Asia, and couldn’t really believe it: how would anyone have the gaul to ask total strangers to fund their travels?
+It smacked of ‘privilege’ to me, and the begpacking phrase came to light (a phrase I’d never really understood to be honest; but in this instance I understand it as a phrase to distinguish otherwise ‘affluent’ young people who run out of money on their travels and just want others to give them some so they can continue).

-Forgive me if I am grossly oversimplifying it – and that’s why I admit I need to reserve judgement…until I experience begpacking in Athens, Greece.
+Forgive me if I am grossly oversimplifying it – and that’s why I admit I need to reserve judgement…until I experienced begpacking in Athens, Greece.

 So, I was walking along the street in a busy tourist area and had experienced the ‘usual’ people begging; on the Metro offering me biro’s or tissues to buy (hey, at least they were offering me something to buy), young kids playing those annoying accordion things, the Greek equivalent of The Big Issue being sold (Sheida) – people doing something.